LittleLin1999/AstroPatches/TextBook/AnnuRev_Madau2014_SFH.md

 		- 1500AA
 			- Massive stars have short lifetimes, so the UV emission fades quickly.
 			- For a galaxy forming stars at a constant rate, the 1,500-A luminosity stabilizes once O stars start to evolve off the main sequence.
-			- For solar metallicity, by an age of 10 7.5years, the 1,500-A luminosity has reached 75% of its asymptotic value.
+			- For solar metallicity, by an age of $10^{7.5}$ years, the 1,500-A luminosity has reached 75% of its asymptotic value.
 The UV spectral slope reddens moderately with time, as the 1,500-A luminosity reaches a steady-state level
 		- Mid-UV: 2300A / 2800A
 			- from longer-lived, lower-mass stars, particularly at later ages, and the time evolution of the luminosity is more gradual.
 			- longer-lived (B and A) stars continue to build up and contribute to the 2,800-A luminosity with time.